protocolbuffers/protobuf/CONTRIBUTING.md

   pull request.
 This will make it easier to identify which languages the pull request affects, allowing us to better identify appropriate reviewer, create a better release note, and make it easier to identify issues in the future.
+* When merging pull requests, use the "Squash and merge" option in GitHub.
+Use the "Create a merge commit" option only for the following two cases:
+  * The pull request contains many commits and we want to keep the history of individual commits (e.g. when merging the release branch into master).
+  * The pull request is a down integration of internal Google3 changes, since squash changes the ID of the integration commit that Google3 <-> GitHub syncing process relies on.